Gift-Stack/zuri_assignment/README.md

         ['zuri-assignment.herokuapp.com/'](zuri-assignment.herokuapp.com/) to
         "READ" the data already stored in the database.

-        **Due to no applicstion of any third party authentication, the email is needed to be sent as body data to the REST client like POSTMAN or from your actual client application like React App**
+        **Due to unavailability of any third party authentication, the email is needed to be sent as body data to the REST client like POSTMAN or from your actual client application like React App to verify whose or which data is needed to be read**

+        This helps prevent you reading others data and vise versa

+        Food for thought; Copy and save your user **id** somewhere cause that is needed to update your data

 -   / PUT
 -   / DELETE